siwells/simonwells.org/content/teaching.md

 ##### @ Edinburgh Napier University

 The following are undergraduate and postgraduate projects across the SOC10101, SOC10102, SOC10404, SOC10603, SOC11101, and SOC11801 modules.
+Projects run in each of the three trimesters, depending upon programme, and can run for one, two, or three trimesters, accumulating  40 or 60 credits.

 <ol reversed>
 <li>Davide Pollicino, Honours Project, 09.2021 -- 06.2022</li>